mhmdwaelanwr/Events-Registration/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🔐 Security

+If you discover a security vulnerability, please report it privately.
+See [SECURITY.md](SECURITY.md) for details.

 ## 📫 Connect With Me